 - How governments, councils and chambers of commerce can improve cash flow for small businesses

 Read our monthly newsletter:

 INSMEnews is the main communication tool for INSME members and partners providing a panorama of current activities, trends and priorities of INSME and issues related to innovation and technology transfer on an international scale.

 The non-INSME-members subscribers will receive the newsletter two weeks after its official launch date.

 Join INSME to have our newsletter on time!

-Organized by the International Society for Professional and Innovation Management
+Organized by the European Alliance for Innovation (EAI)

 - Picks in the News

 Latvia for the first time has assumed the Presidency of the Council of the European Union on the 1st of January 2015 taking it over from Italy.
 The Latvian programme for the forthcoming months will focus on three main priorities: